phigas/freepaths-docs/getting-started/config-file-creation-guide.md

 PILLAR_TOP_ROUGHNESS             = 0.2e-9
 ```

-The roughness values are experssed in meters.
+The roughness values are expressed in meters.
 Most of the variable names are pretty self-explanatory.
 To clarify, `TOP_ROUGHNESS` references the simulation domain boundary in positive z direction and `BOTTOM_ROUGHNESS` in negative z direction. `SIDE_WALL_ROUGHNESS` are all other simulation domain boundaries.

 If the roughness is set to a very low value the scattering will be mostly specular which can be used on the side walls for example as a symmetric/periodic boundary condition.
-It can also be usefor for testing purposes to check if the scattering behaviour is programmed correctly.
+It can also be used for for testing purposes to check if the scattering behavior is programmed correctly.

-### Phonon behaviour parameters
+### Phonon behavior parameters

 ```python
 INCLUDE_INTERNAL_SCATTERING      = True